 And the best part?
 It’s free!
-From the bounce houses to the American Ninja Warrior Course, all of the events are free to attend and enjoy!
+From the bounce houses to the American Ninja Warrior Course, all of the family- and kid-friendly events are free to attend and enjoy!

-The Whirligig Festival was also included in our guide covering things to do in November!
+The Whirligig Festival was also included in our guides covering things to do in November!

 Drink Local Beer in Wilson

 They’ve been tapping kegs since 2016, using local ingredients to craft their delicious beers.
 You can find a wide selection of darks, reds, and our favorite: IPAs.

 Not big into beer?
 217 Brew Works also makes their own sodas including a lemon-lime ginger soda and a smooth root beer.

 If you’re looking for great food and a massive selection beer, check out Brewmasters!
 Combining a bottle shop/draft house with quick-order pub food, Brewmasters is the perfect place to catch up with friends or watch the big game!